thefranke/rss-librarian/README.md

 - `url` is a URL you submit to RSS-Librarian, whose content will be extracted and added to the feed coressponding to `id`.

 For each `url` posted to RSS-Librarian, the extracted content will be added to a RSS file derived from `id` - if it exists in the `feeds/` folder.
 If it does not exist, it will be generated and written.
 The RSS file will store a maximum of 100 entries before removing the oldest one and adding the new one.
 If you want articles cached for a long time, either manually increase `max_items` or configure your favorite reader to cache downloaded entries longer.

+# Adding local readability extraction

+RSS-Librarian uses the RSS extraction of [FiveFilters](https://www.fivefilters.org/) by default.
+If you can spare some extra space, you can easily add the ability to do the extraction of content locally without having to rely on FiveFilters.

+To do this, [first install `composer`](https://getcomposer.org/download/) by following the instructions until you have `composer.phar` next to `librarian.php` in the directory of RSS-Librarian and execute:

+`php composer.phar require fivefilters/readability.php`

+This will create a directory called `vendor` inside your checkout, which you simply upload together with `librarian.php` to your host.
+If the RSS-Librarian sees that the `vendor` directory exists it will switch to use the local readability functionality.